MadalinaKopacz/LineFollower/README.md

 ### 📜 Task Requirements
 We assembled the line follower kit that we received from the laboratory.
 Also, we needed to program it and find the PID values that will help us complete the course in less than 20 seconds.
 Moreover, we implemented an algorithm for self-calibration, find a name for the robot and if we wanted to we could stylize it in different ways.

-Our team name is the same as the line follower's name and it's Bârlad.
+Our team name is the same as the line follower's name and it's **Bârlad**.
 This name derived from a joke made during one of our lectures.
 Our best time during the evaluation was 19.53 seconds.
 For styling, we used two blinking LEDs.